TuongCoffee/TuongCoffee/README.md

 The goal is understanding, not perfection.

 > [!IMPORTANT]
-> This repository is not fully completed.
->
 > I’m Vietnamese, so there may be spelling or grammar mistakes.
 > If you notice any issues, feel free to let me know.
 >